Why Buy stock in Liberty Oilfield Services Inc. (LBRT)?

 The other major institutional holder is Carlyle Group Inc., with the holding of over 34.05 Million shares as of June 29, 2020.
 The firm’s total holdings are worth over $186.62 Million and represent 40.13% of shares outstanding.

-Also the top two Mutual Funds that are holding company’s shares are Price (T.Rowe) Small Cap Stock Fund and Price (T.Rowe) Small-Cap Value Fund.
-As of June 29, 2020, the former fund manager holds about 3.87% shares in the company for having 3286058 shares of worth $18.01 Million while later fund manager owns 3.01 Million shares of worth $16.47 Million as of June 29, 2020, which makes it owner of about 3.54% of company’s outstanding stock.
+Also the top two Mutual Funds that are holding company’s shares are Price (T.Rowe) Small Cap Stock Fund and Fidelity Low-Priced Stock Fund.
+As of June 29, 2020, the former fund manager holds about 3.87% shares in the company for having 3286058 shares of worth $18.01 Million while later fund manager owns 3.1 Million shares of worth $17.53 Million as of July 30, 2020, which makes it owner of about 3.66% of company’s outstanding stock.